Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 You have offices in 20+ countries

-GDPR risk is accounted for in risk management
+GDPR risk is factored into risk management

 Budget for enterprise contracts is available